charklim/ImageJ_Analysis/README.md

 		1. Changes size, color, & symbol of points based on type
 		2. Add points to ROI manager with appropriate labels
 		3. Also includes code for making points extra small (for comparison)

+#### 9_1_22_FINAL_subfield_counts
+		1. Requires subfields to be generated and the section to be counted.
+		2. Counts the number of points within each given subfield.

 #### dread outlines june 11
 		Sets line width and color of ROI landmarks in DREADD photos.